 “A genetically modified mouse, comprising in its germline human unrearranged variable region gene segments inserted at an endogenous mouse immunoglobulin locus.”

-The district court judge began by construing the claim using the broadest reasonable interpretation, and rejected lead to “reverse chimeric” antibodies that contained human sequences only in part of the variable region, while leaving the remainder of the heavy and light chains 100% mouse sequences.
+The district court judge began by construing the claim using the broadest reasonable interpretation, and rejected Regeneron’s arguments that claim 1 should be limited to “reverse chimeric” antibodies that contained human sequences only in part of the variable region, while leaving the remainder of the heavy and light chains 100% mouse sequences.
 Rather, the judge found that the use of “comprising” in the claim permitted the claim to encompass “humanized” antibodies, in which all but part of the variable region was “human” as well as fully human antibodies with no mouse protein.
 However, the Examiner’s statement of reasons for allowance simply stated that the prior art does not teach or suggest [the language of claim 1].
 Regeneron’s arguments that the claim was limited to gene segments that would lead to “reverse chimeric” antibodies that contained human sequences only in part of the variable region, while leaving the remainder of the heavy and light chains 100% mouse sequences.
 Rather, the judge found that the use of “comprising” in the claim permitted the claim to encompass “humanized” antibodies, in which all but part of the variable region was “human” as well as fully human antibodies with no mouse protein.
 However, the Examiner’s statement of reasons for allowance simply stated that the prior art does not teach or suggest [the language of claim 1].

 Not surprisingly, this broad reading of the scope of the claim led to a finding that the “withheld references” that Regeneron was aware of, but did not submit, were “but-for material” to the patentability of claim 1.
 Regeneron’s arguments that the references were cumulative was rejected.